Updated May 23, 2023

 tar -ztvf eduCBA-demo.tar.gz

 tar -jtvf eduCBA-demo.tar.bz2

 Extract all files from tar Archive File matching a particular file regex

 tar -xvf eduCBA-demo.tar --wildcards '*.txt'

-In this example, we see that only the files which had “txt” as an extension gets untarred in the location!
+In this example, we see that only the files with “txt” as an extension get untarred in the location!

-With the set of examples and explanation of way of working for untar command, the usage and utilizes are even more clear for the readers and now we leave it up to you to experiment more with the different permutation combination possible with the options present in the command utility.
-Though not mandatory, advisable to use untar command for any of the uncompressing process of a tar, tar.gz, tar.bz2 file types as these will always have the latest options available at its disposal.
+With the set of examples and explanation of the way of working for untar command, the usage and utilizes are even more clear for the readers, and now we leave it up to you to experiment more with the different permutation combinations possible with the options present in the command utility.
+Though not mandatory, advisable to use untar command for any of the uncompressing processes of a tar, tar.gz, tar.bz2 file types as these will always have the latest options available at its disposal.

 We hope that this EDUCBA information on “Linux Untar” was beneficial to you.
 You can view EDUCBA’s recommended articles for more information.